apache/dolphinscheduler/docs/docs/en/guide/data-quality.md

 # Task Operation Guide

 ## Null Value Check for Single Table Check

 ### Inspection Introduction

 The goal of the null value check is to check the number of empty rows in the specified column.
 The number of empty rows can be compared with the total number of rows or a specified threshold.
 If it is greater than a certain threshold, it will be judged as failure.

-- Calculate the SQL statement that the specified column is empty as follows:
+- The SQL statement that calculates the null of the specified column is as follows:

   ```sql
   SELECT COUNT(*) AS miss FROM ${src_table} WHERE (${src_field} is null or ${src_field} = '') AND (${src_filter})